-Breastfeeding is a skill that is learned through practice.
-Although it is a natural process, it is very common to need help.
+Breastfeeding is a skill that's learned through practice.
+Although it's a natural process, it's very common to need help.
 According to data collected in various studies and surveys, the following things can help you be successful at breastfeeding:

 - Get information on breastfeeding from the prenatal care provider.

 - Have enough information about the benefits of breastfeeding.

 - Learn what you should expect once you start to breastfeed.

 - National public health policies that offer support to people who are breastfeeding once they return to work or school.

 - Get support from a lactation expert, if problems arise.

 - Learn.
 During pregnancy, learn as much as you can about breastfeeding.
 You can read a book, watch videos online, or read articles on breastfeeding.
 It’s important to seek information from sources you can trust, like marchofdimes.org/breastfeeding.
 You can also see our visual guide about how to position the baby and expressing and storing milk.

 - Take a class.
 If you can, attend a prenatal class or a breastfeeding class.
 Many hospitals offer these classes.
 This is another way you can get information about breastfeeding and connect with lactation advisory or consulting professionals.

 - Your birth plan.
 Include your desire to breastfeed your baby in your birth plan.
 A birth plan is a set of instructions that you write about your baby’s birth.
 Fill out the plan with your partner.
 Share the plan with your health provider, your family, and other people who will give you support.
 It’s best if everyone knows in advance your plan to breastfeed your baby.